1ntellijosh/CriticR/README.md

 https://criticr.herokuapp.com/

-FYI: You can only add reviews, and edit your own reviews as a regular user.
+FYI: You can only add, edit, and delete your own reviews as a regular user.

 In order to edit/delete any review, or add/edit/delete any game/movie, you need to have moderator rights.
 I made a moderator profile login so you can mess around: